 - Dependent clauses need further information to make a complete sentence.
 For example: “the journey includes” has a subject and a verb but it does not express a complete thought.
 It is a dependent clause.

 - Independent clauses do not need additional information to stand on their own.
 For example, “Luisa cooked lasagna” has a subject and a verb, and it expresses a complete thought.
 It is an independent clause.

 Hint: Subjects and verbs never appear in prepositional phrases, so another way to do this exercise would be to identify the prepositional phrases first.
-That makes it easier to find the subject and verb of a sentence.
+That makes it much easier to find subjects and verbs.

 Building Longer Sentences

 Obviously, most sentences are not as simple as a noun plus a verb: “Eugenio helped.”
-But writers build upon this basic structure.
+But writers build on this basic structure.